Niagara County Community College Board of Trustees Bios

 William L. Ross

-Ross has served as an elected government official for 26 years with terms as a councilman for the Towns of Niagara and Wheatfield and as a county legislator.
+Ross has served as an elected government official for 29 years with terms as a councilman for the Towns of Niagara and Wheatfield and as a county legislator.
 He served in the U.S. Army (Active and Reserve) and retired with the rank of Lt.
-Col. in 1983.
+Col. in 1983 with 28 years of service.

-Ross earned his bachelor’s degree from Michigan State University and a master’s degree from Buffalo State College.
-He and his spouse Linda are proud parents of five grown children and eight grandchildren.
+Ross earned his bachelor's degree from Michigan State University and a master's degree from Buffalo State College.
+He and his spouse Linda are proud parents of five grown children and nine grandchildren.